Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Electron and Positron Excesses from DM Annihilation and decay

-where $l=\text{log}_{10} \lambda_D /\rm kpc$.
-In Eq.(\ref{I-value}), we assume the so-called {\tt min} model for the NFW profile~\cite{Navarro:1995iw} for the Galactic DM halo.
-The values of different parameters in {\tt min} propagation models are $a_0=0.5,a_1=0.774,a_2=-0.448, b_1=0.096,b_2=192.8,c_1=0.211,c_2=33.88$.
-The corresponding values of $\delta$ and $K_0$ in Eq.(\ref{lambda-value}) are $\delta=0.55,$ $K_0=0.00595~{\rm kpc^2/Myr}$.
-The height of the Galactic plane is taken to be $L\sim1$ kpc.
-By combining the fragmentation function in Eq.(\ref{positron_flux}), one can calculate the total positron (electron) flux using the above parameters.
-Our assumption of the NFW-{\tt min} model gives conservative limits regarding the fact that the distribution of DM in the central region of the Galaxy is subject to substantial astrophysical uncertainties.
-The NFW-{\tt min} choice corresponds to a less centrally concentrated profile, which yields the weakest expected annihilation signal in standard scenarios.
+By inserting the energy spectrum in Eq.(\ref{positron_flux}), one can calculate the total positron (electron) flux using the above expressions.
+For our analysis, we adopt the MIN propagation model together with an NFW profile for the Galactic dark matter halo.
+The corresponding parameters are listed in Table \ref{tab:tab00} and \ref{tab:tab000}.
+Our assumption of the NFW-{\tt MIN} model gives conservative limits regarding the fact that the distribution of DM in the central region of the Galaxy is subject to substantial astrophysical uncertainties \footnote{To estimate the uncertainty associated with the Galactic propagation model, we compare the results obtained using the MIN, and MAX benchmark configurations.
+We find that the inferred annihilation cross section (DM lifetime) varies by less than $\sim10$\% across these propagation scenarios in the mass range considered.
+Therefore, the impact of propagation uncertainties on our conclusions is negligible.
+See Appendix \ref{app:flux} for more details.}.
+The {\tt MIN} propagation model, characterized by a smaller diffusive halo height $L$ and diffusion coefficient $K_0$ compared to {\tt MED} and {\tt MAX}, yields the minimum predicted $e^\pm$ flux at Earth for a fixed annihilation cross-section.
 This approach ensures that our derived constraints remain robust against halo-profile uncertainties and are not overly optimistic for potential enhancements near the Galactic Center.

 We consider very heavy DM in the mass range $500~{\rm GeV}\leq M_{\rm DM}\leq10^{16}~{\rm GeV}$ under the assumption that each DM particle decays into a pair of SM particles or DM particles annihilate to SM particles.
 The annihilation or decay channels considered are $W^+W^-$, $b\bar{b}$, $\mu^+\mu^-$, $\tau^+\tau^-$, and $e^+e^-$.
 The energy spectra are calculated using {\tt HDMSpectra}~\cite{Bauer:2020jay}, which incorporates the complete electroweak corrections, which is an essential ingredient in the study of heavy DM.